superspeeder/game_194284/streetsurfer/ideas.md

   - obstacles that apear in the middle of screen rather than at the front
  - you can also die from out of gas
   - collect gas to let your car run further
+  - car upgrades let you have more gas
  -